cgailly/WordBlitzCheater/README.md

 # WordBlitzCheater
 ## Intro
-Do you know this game ?, It's a battle of three rounds of 1 mn where you need to find the maximum of words.
-It's really a good game, and with my son we love playing this game.
+Do you know the [WordBlitz Game](https://wordblitz.com/) ?, It's a battle of three rounds of 1 mn each where you need to find the maximum of words.
+It's really a good game, and with my son we love playing it.
 One day, my son asked me, hey dad, can you hack the game ?
 At least I can try...

 ## Methodology
 What I have in mind, it to intercept the request containing the grid, compute the bests words and returns theses words to the server.<br/>